au-ts/libmicrokitco/README.md

 ### Receiving notifications fastpath
 When `microkit_cothread_recv_ntfn()` receives a notification and only 1 cothread is blocked on that channel, it will enter a fastpath that directly unblock the cothread, bypassing the scheduling queue to save time.

+This fastpath can be disabled through a preprocessor directive, but you should not need to do so under normal circumstances, unless you are benchmarking.

 ### Memory model
 The library expects a large memory region (MR) for it's internal data structures and many small MRs of *equal size* for the individual co-stacks allocated to it.
 These memory regions must only have read and write permissions.
 See `microkit_cothread_init()`.